 In addition to taking the courses mentioned above, the student attends one Language Lab Session a week every semester.
-These practice sessions help students hone their communication skills, and do not carry any credits.
+These non-credit practice sessions help the student hone their communication skills.

-Summer Internship Project (SIP) is compulsory and shall be completed during summer vacation.
+Summer Internship Project (SIP) is compulsory and is completed during the summer vacation.

-Note: MOOCs are chosen by the student based on the availability of the courses offered on SWAYAM platform.
+Note: MOOCs are chosen by the student based on the available courses offered on the SWAYAM platform.